0xNineteen/blog.md/contents/btc-pbft/index.md

 </div>

 - you need >= 2/3 votes for the vote period, and >= 2/3 commit message for the commit stage to pass
-- once the commit stage is passed, the block can be finalized because you know everyone has seen it
+- once the commit stage is passed, the block can be finalized

 #### why do we need the commit stage?